 Creighton is a university in the true sense.
-In addition to the College of Arts and Sciences, Creighton has a College of Business Administration, University College, Schools of Dentistry, Medicine, Law, Nursing, Pharmacy and Health Professions and a Graduate School offering master and doctorate degrees.
+In addition to the College of Arts and Sciences, Creighton has a College of Business Administration, Professional Studies, Schools of Dentistry, Medicine, Law, Nursing, Pharmacy and Health Professions and a Graduate School offering master and doctorate degrees.

 The Health Sciences facilities, including the School of Dentistry, are located on an 85 acre campus close to the business district of Omaha.
 The school of Dentistry is housed in the Boyne School of Dental Science Building which was completed in August, 1973 at a cost of $10.5 million providing 150,000 gross square feet of space.
 The building is named in grateful acknowledgment of the action by which Dr. Harry N. and Maude Boyne named Creighton University as the sole beneficiary of their estate.